togwand/nixos/README.md

 5. Available on virtually all Linux systems.

 #### Manager
-A simple and interactive NixOS shell manager which is packaged into my desktop environments
+A simple interactive NixOS shell manager which is packaged into my desktop environments

 TODO:
 1. Upgrade help section and add manpage/documentation
 2. Make prettier somehow

 #### Installer
-A WIP fast insteractive NixOS installer which is packaged into my ISO environments
+A WIP fast and interactive NixOS installer which is packaged into my ISO environments

 TODO:
 1. Create a partition table (lsblk + read + fdisk or similar)